blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **because** I only want the Organization to delete that particular Data Capture, that I submitted by mistake

+### US-07-2-07

+**As an** Organization, using blindnet devkit

+**I want to** set up the data catgory, processing category and purpose category elements to the ones that are applicable in my case

+**because** limiting the choice to only applicable elements will help the Internet user (a Submitter or a Data Subject) save timle by offering him the choice among only applicable demands and limit the submission of non applicable demands that will be automatically rejected

+### US-07-2-08

+**As an** Organization, using blindnet devkit

+**I want to** offer a list of recommended/most frequent requests made to the Internet user (a Submitter or a Data Subject) who wants to create a request

+**because** it can help them save time by quickly choose a pre-defined request among the list of recommened recommended/most frequent requests made

 ## 07-3 US specific to Global Privacy Request Capture Service